Brett-Kennedy/ClassificationThresholdTuner/README.md

 Display basic metrics related to the predictions.
 Displays some of the most common metrics: precision, recall and F1 scores.
 These are shown per class, as well as their macro average.

 This is method is called by print_stats_proba(), but can be called directly if the labels have been set elsewhere.

+### print_stats_table()
+Gives a number of columns to step you through the operation.
+Can point towards thresholds. currently only available for binary classification.

 ### print_stats_proba()